This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 Rolled and Cut

-Once you have your cookie dough made and you’ve decided to roll the dough and cut using cookie cutters, there are a couple of tips that will help you keep the process simple.
+Once you have your cookie dough made and you’ve decided to roll the dough and cut using cookie cutters, a couple of tips will help you keep the process simple.

 Traditionally you place the dough onto a floured surface and flour your rolling pin to keep everything from sticking.
 There are two problems with the traditional method.